Cnidocytes containing stinging

 The most interesting characteristic

-of the Cnidaria is the nematocyst (see the drawing on the right).
+of the Cnidaria is the nematocyst (see the drawings on the right).
 They are located in special cells called cnidocytes.
 There are over twenty different types

 and they can be used in identification of species, although these can be grouped into three main functional types.